SoliDry/api-generator/README.md

 ### Finite-state machine

-To add finite-state machine to a field(column) of an entity(table) - add definition into Your RAML file like this:
+To add finite-state machine to a field(column) of an entity(table) - add definition into your RAML file like this:
 ```RAML
       status:
         description: The state of an article